genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 ## Event auditing

-Each one of these events is audited in one way or another, either by using the automatic mechanism provided at the table definition level (e.g. PROFILE, PROFILE_RIGHT, PROFILE_USER, PASSWORD_RESET, USER and USER_ATTRIBUTES), or by providing custom tables with the audit information.
+Each authentication event is audited in one way or another, either using the automatic mechanism provided at the table definition level (e.g. PROFILE, PROFILE_RIGHT, PROFILE_USER, PASSWORD_RESET, USER and USER_ATTRIBUTES), or by providing custom tables with the audit information.

-In the first case scenario, auditing works as it would do for any other genesis table: AUDIT_EVENT_TYPE reflects the event message type (i.e. EVENT_INSERT_USER), AUDIT_EVENT_TEXT may contain a free text field provided by the user calling the event, AUDIT_EVENT_DATETIME is autogenerated with the current date and time the change happened and AUDIT_EVENT_USER corresponds to the user who triggered the event in question.
+In the first case scenario, auditing works as it would do for any other Genesis table: AUDIT_EVENT_TYPE reflects the event message type (i.e. EVENT_INSERT_USER), AUDIT_EVENT_TEXT may contain a free text field provided by the user calling the event, AUDIT_EVENT_DATETIME is autogenerated with the current date and time the change happened and AUDIT_EVENT_USER corresponds to the user who triggered the event in question.

 In the second case scenario, we have automatic events to log changes in USER_AUDIT and USER_ATTRIBUTES when a password expires.
 And we also have specific handling for USER_LOGIN audits.
 The USER_LOGIN_AUDIT table will contain entries for the following events: LOGIN, LOGOUT, SESSION_EXPIRED, REJECTED (only available if a maximum number of user sessions has been configured), FAILED_LOGIN, and FAILED_LOGOUT (if an incorrect session ID or user name has been provided).